 This jam is refined sugar free, with only a small amount of maple syrup to add to the natural sweetness of the blueberries.
 I did try some without the maple syrup, and I found it sweet enough for me, so feel free to skip it all together if you like.
 I love the tartness of the jam, but if you have a sweet tooth, sweeten to your taste.

-How do you prepare blueberry chia jam?
+How to prepare blueberry chia jam?

 Add your blueberries, lemon juice, zest and the optional maple syrup if using to a medium sauce pot.
 Simmer over medium heat until you notice the blueberries starting to burst.
 This will take about 5 minutes or less.